-3. Impact
+Impact

-Leverage auDA's expertise to develop the next generation of Positively impact our ecosystem.
-Invest in strengthening multi-stakeholder internet governance, and developing new internet governance and DNS experts locally and regionally, and.
-We will also support research & development in areas of strategic focus and fund under-served communities to establish an online presence.
+Leverage auDA's expertise to develop the next generation of internet governance and DNS experts locally and regionally, and support under-served communities to establish an online presence.

-Develop Over the Asia Pacific Internet Governance Academy (APIGA) Australia, build five-year strategy we aim to achieve the following key results:

-- Drive a comprehensive fellowship program, and embedgrowing cohort of Australians skilled & participating in internet governance into university curriculums and DNS. - Regional ccTLDs are enabled to run a resilient DNS anycast network with DNSSEC enabled, and registry database backup. - Communities challenged by digital inclusion, and concerns about online safety are supported to participate in the digital economy and society through use of .au domain names. - Support innovative research on auDA's strategic priorities - Achieve net zero carbon emissions in the operation of .au as part of auDA's commitment to be environmentally and socially responsible.
+- Develop the Asia Pacific Internet Governance Academy (APIGA) Australia, build a comprehensive fellowship program, and embed internet governance into university curriculums - Regional ccTLDs are enabled to run a resilient DNS anycast network with DNSSEC enabled, and registry database backup - Communities challenged by digital inclusion are supported to participate in the digital economy and society through use of .au domain names.